bbrfc-celtic/website-dev/README.md

 # Other "patches"<a id="sec-5" name="sec-5"></a>

+-   `middleman-alias` gem is used to make redirects.
+For example, some people still use `website-address/site/en/` or `website-address/site/index.php`.
+For the rest of pages, a custom 404 is provided to go back to the home page.

-Contact forms supported by Formspree - although a good idea - are dropped for the moment due to the lack of a clear Privacy Policy.
+-   Contact forms supported by Formspree - although a good idea - are dropped for the moment due to the lack of a clear Privacy Policy.
 A contact list is provided instead.

 # Known issues<a id="sec-6" name="sec-6"></a>